Krounosity/PokeDex/README.md

 # PokeDex
-The Pokedex Website is a comprehensive, interactive web application designed to provide detailed information about various Pokémon.
+The Pokedex clone website is a comprehensive, interactive web application designed to provide detailed information about various Pokémon.
 It allows users to search and explore data on Pokémon, their stats, abilities, evolutions, and more.

 ## [Link to the website](https://tcpokedex.vercel.app/)